Fresh cut lawns… azaleas in bloom… birds chirping and singing each other songs…

-We covered the importance of pruning hedges earlier on the blog, but it’s worth restating as you’re preparing your lawn for spring.
-Other than shrubs and hedges, you’ll also want to take this opportunity to prune Crepe Myrtles over the next month, before they start to spruce out.
+Other than shrubs and hedges, you’ll want to take this opportunity to prune Crepe Myrtles over the next month, before they start to spruce out.
 This is also a smart time to prune roses, if you have some on your property.

-When spring kicks into gear, so will the growing season, and that includes weeds.
-Take the time to weed over the next few weeks, and you’ll have a much more manageable job ahead of you.
+When spring kicks into gear, so will the growing season—unfortunately, that includes weeds.
+Take the time to weed your plant beds over the next few weeks and you’ll have a much more manageable job ahead of you.

 Clean up your plant bed edges by raking out leaves and cutting clean lines in the grass with shears, if necessary.
+Laying down a fresh layer of mulch is also important for the look and health of your plant bed.
+Mulch creates depth of color while holding in moisture at your plants’ roots.
 If you have live oaks on your property, wait until they’re done dropping leaves to put down mulch.

-5. Book Your Regular Lawn Care and Maintenance Service
+5. Book Your Regular Lawn Care and Landscape Maintenance Service

 It’s a good idea to secure your regular lawn care service before the season gets too crazy.
-Job slots start to really fill up once April arrives, so if you’re going to need regular mowing, pruning, landscape maintenance or other work over the spring and summer, take some time over the next couple of weeks to secure your service.
+Job slots start to really fill up once April arrives, so if you’re going to need regular mowing, pruning, landscape maintenance or other work over the spring and summer, take some time now to secure your service.

 Cross lawn care off your to-do list today.
 Contact Sun Power Lawn Care online or at (352) 507-5296 to schedule quiet, eco-friendly landscape maintenance.
 Free quotes provided.